debops/debops/docs/configuration-layout.rst

   configuration.
-When this file is changed, the role updates the ``include`` line in the main Redis configuration file so that the inclusion is as late as possible - this way parameters added by Redis in the main configuration file should be automatically overriden by the role configuration file.
+When this file is changed, the role updates the ``include`` line in the main Redis configuration file so that the inclusion is as late as possible - this way parameters added by Redis in the main configuration file should be automatically overridden by :file:`ansible-redis-static.conf`.

 - the :file:`/etc/redis/ansible-redis-dynamic.conf` is a Bash script which configures the Redis Server using ``redis-cli`` command, while the service is